jasontoanbui/Patient-Medication-Adherence-High-Risk-Reporting-Dashboard/README.md

 2. Execute SQL scripts in the `sql/` folder
 3. Export results to CSV
 4. Open `adherence_dashboard.xlsx` to view the dashboard

+## Limitations
+- Data is synthetic and does not reflect real patient behavior
+- Medication changes, therapy discontinuation, and switching are not modeled
+- Adherence is inferred from refill data and does not confirm actual medication use
+- Outreach outcomes and post-intervention adherence are not tracked